 - Tahini Sauce

-You may also add preserved lemons to stews, pasta, salad dressing,tagine, etc.
+You may add them to stews, pasta, salad dressing, tagine, etc.

 - Total Time: one week